- Monevator - https://monevator.com -

 A quick guide to asset classes

-One of the most fun things about managing your own investments is coming up with an asset [1] allocation strategy to diversify your portfolio.
-It’s a chance to tinker like an alchemist to find that blend of asset classes [2] that’s going to help you weather the financial storms [3] ahead, and see you dancing upon the sunlit plains of financial independence some time yonder.
+One of the most fun things about managing your own investments is coming up with an asset allocation strategy to diversify your portfolio.
+You get to tinker like an alchemist to find a blend of asset classes [1] that will weather the inevitable financial storms ahead – and hopefully someday leave you dancing upon the sunlit plains of financial independence.

-So what are the asset classes that make suitable straw for your passive investing [4] nest?
+So what asset classes make suitable straw for your passive investing [2] nest?

 The main asset classes [3]

-This will be familiar stuff to many Monevator readers, but it’s always useful to have a frame of reference, especially as the investing world can rarely agree on a consistent definition for anything.
+However it’s always useful to have a frame of reference – especially as the investing world can rarely agree on a single definition for anything!

 Cash